-Machine learning comes to Ableton Live with Factorsynth, a Max For Live device that uses a data analysis algorithm called matrix factorization to decompose any audio clip into a set of temporal and spectral elements.
+Factorsynth is a Max For Live device that opens new avenues in sound design.
+Based on a machine learning algorithm called matrix factorization, it decomposes any audio clip into a set of temporal and spectral elements.
 By rearranging and modifying these components you can do powerful transformations to your clips, such as removing notes or motifs, creating new ones, randomizing melodies or timbres, changing rhythmic patterns, remixing loops in real time, applying effects selectively only to certain elements of the sound, creating complex sound textures...

 - The Pro Audio Files